Ran-n/m3di4/media/doc/tables.md

 ## Media
 Any element of media like a movie, a tv show, a documentary, a band, a youtube channel etc.
-The distinction of which type it is is made with the relationship with [MediaType](#mediatype).
+The distinction of which type it is is made with the relationship with [Type](#type).

 ## Group
 Intermedium grouping for [Media](#media) elements.